A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Understanding what this platform is not:

-Behaviour is probabilistic, not deterministic.
-Incentives interact with perception, not just objective value.
+Real behaviour is probabilistic even though these models are deterministic.
+Incentives act through perception as well as objective value.
 Friction reduces action even when incentives are positive.
 Social adoption can amplify small initial differences.
-Every output reflects the model structure — not an empirical claim about any population.
+Every output reflects the model structure and is not an empirical claim about any population.

 Conditional Logit Analysis of Qualitative Choice Behavior